Kl4rity/QuorumP2PPayment/quorum-docker-Nnodes/README.md

 This is simply a learning exercise for configuring Quorum networks.
 Probably best not used in a production environment.

+## Cleaning
+As it stands, the repo is populated with a currently working example of our choosing.
+If you want to clear our data, please run setup.sh.

 ## Building

 In the top level directory: